 The mid-session examination tests your general understanding of the course material, and is designed to give you feedback on your progress through the analytical components of the course.
 Questions may be drawn from any course material up to the end of week 6.
-It will be held in the lecture room during normal lecture time in Week 9 on Monday from 10am-12noon.
-It will contain questions requiring you to describe qualitatively important concepts in the course and to write efficient ARM assembly codes.
-Marks will be assigned according to the correctness of the responses.
+It will be held in the lecture room during normal lecture time in Week 9 on Tuesday from 3-5pm.